Lab 0: Getting Started (Windows Setup)

 C is my code editor.
 This is where I can write Python code to be executed via my terminal.

-Walkthrough: Organizing your Files
+Walkthrough: Organizing Your Files

 In this section, you will learn how to manage files using terminal commands.
+Start by opening your terminal.

 Make sure your prompt does not begin with >>>.
-If it begins with >>> you are still in a Python shell, and you need to exit.
+If it begins with >>> you are still in a Python interpreter, and you need to exit.
 See above for how.

 Directories